by Larry Kudlow

 I’d give this Congress good marks, even though it failed to pass a strong budget-earmark-reform bill.
 That said, low taxes, free trade and the free movement of labor and capital will all bolster the Goldilocks economy — aka, the greatest story never told.

-— Larry Kudlow is host of CNBC’s “Kudlow & Company”, economics editor for National Review Online and a nationally syndicated columnist.
+— Larry Kudlow is the host of CNBC’s “Kudlow & Company”, economics editor for National Review Online and a nationally syndicated columnist.
 He served in the Reagan Administration and on the Bush-Cheney transition team.